 I have been clear that everybody who enters custody ought to be treated with dignity and have their private needs met.

-Examples blanketed one pressure no longer imparting tampons to girls for protection reasons, female detainees being stripped of all apparel, inclusive of underwear, and located in paper fits without menstrual merchandise being provided.
+Examples included one pressure no longer imparting tampons to girls for protection reasons, female detainees being stripped of all apparel, inclusive of underwear, and being located in paper fits without menstrual merchandise being provided.
 There are also worries about a lack of getting the right of entry to hand-washing centers and CCTV in cells.

-The modifications will make certain that detainee dignity, fitness, hygiene, and welfare products are taken into consideration whilst:
+The modifications will make certain that detainee dignity, fitness, hygiene, and welfare are taken into consideration whilst:

-elimination of a detainee’s garb is vital for investigation
+The elimination of a detainee’s garb is vital for investigation

 allowing garb and personal consequences to be retained by detainees